Personal — Not Financial Advice

 Notes

 The core idea is time insurance.
-I buy the longest-dated LEAPS available as long as it's at least roughly two years out — I won't touch a contract with fewer than 600 days to expiration.
+The strategy here targets the longest-dated LEAPS available, at least roughly two years out — nothing with fewer than 600 days to expiration.
 That's not arbitrary.
-It means I'm paying for a genuine runway, not just a few months of wiggle room.
+It buys a genuine runway, not just a few months of wiggle room.
 The theta decay that kills most options traders doesn't get loud until inside 60 days.
-At 600+ DTE I'm mostly insulated from that clock.
+At 600+ DTE that clock is mostly irrelevant.

-Position sizing is simple: I target roughly 2% of total account value per ticker, built around one contract per name.
+Position sizing is simple: roughly 2% of total account value per ticker, built around one contract per name.
 In practice some cheaper tickers come in under that and some run a bit over, but the anchor is one contract and ~2%.
-The result is a portfolio that has historically run anywhere from 20 to 70 tickers depending on where I'm finding setups.
+That tends to produce a portfolio of anywhere from 20 to 70 tickers depending on where setups appear.
 Broad enough to not get wrecked by any one name, concentrated enough to actually move the needle when something works.

 The tradeoff is that you can be right about a stock and still lose if your timing is off by a year.
-That's the job — picking the direction and the timeframe.
-The long duration is what makes that survivable.
+That's the game — picking the direction and the timeframe.
+The long duration is what makes it survivable.

-One of the harder skills in options is knowing when to exit.
+One of the harder parts of options is knowing when to exit.
 A stop-loss based purely on price percentage is a bad fit for LEAPS — the premium can swing 30% on a down day that has nothing to do with the company.
-The question I try to ask instead is: has the reason I bought this changed?
-If the answer is no and the market is just having a rough week, I hold.
-If the answer is yes — management changed, sector is structurally impaired, the macro regime has shifted against the thesis — I exit regardless of where the price is.
+The better question is: has the reason for the trade changed?
+If not and the market is just having a rough week, sit tight.
+If the answer is yes — management changed, the sector is structurally impaired, the macro regime has shifted against the thesis — close it regardless of where the price is.

 First post — what this site is